braheezy/hangman/README.md

 - [ ] Support light mode terminals :angel:
     - It works okay but it could be better for heathens using light color themes
     - Lipgloss has `AdaptiveColor` for this support
+- [ ] Handle screen resizing better :straight_ruler:
+    - There's a `tea.WindowSizeMsg` that can be caught in `Update()` and you can save me window dimensions to model:

+          m.height = msg.Height
+          m.width = msg.Width
+    - In `View()` use knowledge of window dimensions to smartly draw things:
+        - If the keyboard doesn't fit, remove it
+        - If the board tiles are too long, wrap them.
+This has been seen with long (10+ characters) words to guess.